LTomer/vsts-vault-reader/README.md

 ![](Images/Doc/NewServiceConnection.png)
 * Fill all details:
-   * Server URL - the url of the Hashicorp server. i.e. https://myvault.com:8200
+   * Server URL - the URL of the HashiCorp server. i.e. https://myvault.com:8200
    * Auth Methods - select the method from the list. i.e. LDAP, Token etc.
    * Username - enter username.
    * Password/Token - enter password or token for that user.